Phantasies (album)

 Phantasies is an album by the American jazz pianist Jaki Byard with the Apollo Stompers, recorded in 1984 and released on the Italian Soul Note label.

 Reception

-The AllMusic review by Scott Yanow awarded the album 2½ stars stating, "This outing by Jaki Byard's big band The Apollo Stompers does not quite live up to its potential...
+The AllMusic review by Scott Yanow stated: "This outing by Jaki Byard's big band The Apollo Stompers does not quite live up to its potential...
 The real reason to acquire this admittedly spirited set is for the occasional (and always notable) piano solos".
 The Penguin Guide to Jazz concluded that, "although well produced and more than adequately executed, the album drifts towards pastiche and pointless eclepticism."